MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 You can [create your Q# program](xref:microsoft.quantum.install-qdk.overview.standalone) using the QDK extensions for Visual Studio, Visual Studio Code or Jupyter Notebooks.
 You can follow the Q# tutorials and start writing quantum programs to explore [superposition](xref:microsoft.quantum.tutorial-qdk.random-number), [entanglement](xref:microsoft.quantum.tutorial-qdk.entanglement), [Grover's quantum algorithm](xref:microsoft.quantum.tutorial-qdk.grovers), and other quantum phenomena.

-The [Q# libraries](xref:microsoft.quantum.libraries.overview) will help you keep your code high-level, enabling you to run complex quantum operations without having to design low-level operation sequences.
+The [Q# libraries](xref:microsoft.quantum.libraries.overview) will help you keep your code high level, enabling you to run complex quantum operations without having to design low-level operation sequences.
 The [`Microsoft.Quantum.Sdk` NuGet package](https://www.nuget.org/packages/Microsoft.Quantum.Sdk/) automatically includes the Q# [standard library](xref:microsoft.quantum.libraries.overview.standard.intro), which provides a set of essential and very useful functions and operations that can be used when writing quantum programs in Q#.

 In addition to the standard library, the QDK includes a [quantum chemistry library](xref:microsoft.quantum.libraries.overview-chemistry.concepts.overview) for simulating quantum dynamics and electronic structure problems on quantum computers, a [quantum machine learning library](xref:microsoft.quantum.libraries.overview#quantum-machine-learning-library) which provides an implementation of the sequential classifiers that take advantage of quantum computing to run hybrid quantum/classical machine learning experiments, and a [quantum numeric library](xref:microsoft.quantum.libraries-numerics.usage) which provides support for a wide range of numerics functionality.